arindamsarkar93/powerlawgraph-ex/README.md

 # powerlawgraph-ex
 This repo serves multiple purposes:
-..* Extending the paper "Bayesian inference on random simple graphs with power-law degree distributions" - Juho Lee et al.
+  * Extending the paper "Bayesian inference on random simple graphs with power-law degree distributions" - Juho Lee et al.

-..* Experiment with other lines of work around power law behavior in Network graphs
+  * Experiment with other lines of work around power law behavior in Network graphs

-#Trials on Stan implementation underway
+# Trials on Stan implementation underway

-#SBM
+# SBM
 Added STAN implementation of SBM, and cluster indicator inference -- results not great!